AgustinChavero/Library-PHP-Laravel/all-documentation/endpoints/book.md

         http://127.0.0.1:8000/api/book/create

+-   To create a book you need to send by headers:

+    -   Authorization

+            Bearer 1|kHLH6JDjycTzkAFTroCgZylOeTI9o4kFIz9Ahj3p0a1a15bf

 -   To create a book you need to send by body:

     -   Title, it has to be a string